+'''

+info(Log) -> InfoList | {error, no_such_log}

+Types:

+'''

-Returns a list of {Tag, Value} pairs describing a log running on the node.
-The following pairs are returned for all logs: {name, Log}
+Returns a list of {Tag, Value} pairs describing the log.
+If a disk log process is running on the current node, that log is used as source of information, otherwise an individual distributed log on some other node is chosen, if such a log exists.

+The following pairs are returned for all logs:

+{name, Log}